bndempsey/FlickrPhotoApp/README.md

 # Development Notes:
 - I did not implement pagination while loading the images, however I am using the Coil library to load images which handles loading images as the user scrolls
 - The Coil library also handles caching of loaded images for me
 - Error handling is with a simple try/catch block.
-In production this should be able to handle different kinds of errors correctly
+In production this should be able to handle different kinds of errors correctly instead of this implementation.